wp-plugins/purify-wp-menues/readme.txt

 * You can select and deselect in detail any CSS class Wordpress would add to menu items via wp_nav_menu() and wp_page_menu() and you need for your theme.
 * You can control whether the id attribute of each navigation menu item is printed out or not.
 * You can control whether parent items will be additionally classified as ancestors item or not.
 You can activate to print out both classes on parent items or just parents classes.
-* You can control whether navigation menues will be additionally classified with the older page menu classes for compatibility or not.
+* You can control whether navigation menus will be additionally classified with the older page menu classes for compatibility or not.
 * If you deactivate the plugin, your settings remains.
 * If you delete the plugin via the WordPress 'Plugin' menu, your settings will be deleted, too.
 No useless option remains in the WordPress database.